 LANDSCAPING/STREET FURNITURE

 The University has guidance documents which provide a definitive guide to approved palette of landscape, street furniture and paving materials which are to be used on all future projects.
-Details can be found within the ESS briefing document on the ESS Website.
+Details can be found within the Estates & Facilities briefing document on the Estates & FacilitiesWebsite.

 PEST CONTROL